 On the other hand, promotional videos should be kept shorter.
 Most industry experts agree that in this case, anything longer than 6 minutes is too much.

 But don’t stretch your video just for the sake of it.
 Keep in mind the other important ranking factor – audience retention!

 Once you’ve created your video, it’s time to do some SEO to boost discoverability, get more views and rank higher.

-Thumbnails are instrumental at grabbing people’s attention!
+Thumbnails are instrumental in grabbing people’s attention!

 To make your video thumbnails pop, use flashy, high-contrast imagery.
 Also, don’t forget to tease what the video is about to truly captivate users’ attention.

 Some thumbnail optimization best practices include:

 - Use bright, contrasting colours